Betty: An Automatic Differentiation Library for Multilevel Optimization: Introduction

-In this paper, we attempt to bridge the above-mentioned gap between research and software systems by introducing \textsc{Betty}, an easy-to-use, modular, and maintainable automatic differentiation library for multilevel optimization.
-In detail, the main contributions of this paper are as follows: \begin{enumerate}[leftmargin=*] \item We develop a general automatic differentiation technique for MLO based on the novel interpretation of MLO as a special type of dataflow graph (Section~\ref{sec:data_flow}).
-In detail, gradient calculation for each optimization problem is carried out by iteratively multiplying best-response Jacobian (defined in Section~\ref{sec:background}) while reverse-traversing specific paths of this dataflow graph.
-This reverse-traversing procedure is crucial for efficiency, as it reduces the computational complexity of our automatic differentiation technique from $\mathcal{O}(n^3)$ to $\mathcal{O}(n^2)$.
-Furthermore, we implement and provide several popular algorithms for best-response Jacobian calculation (\textit{e}.\textit{g}. implicit differentiation with finite difference~\cite{liu2018darts} or Neumann series~\cite{lorraine2020optimizing}) for a user's convenience (Section~\ref{sec:differentiaion_through_optimization}).
+In this paper, we attempt to bridge this gap between research and software systems by introducing \textsc{Betty}, an easy-to-use and modular automatic differentiation library with various systems support for large-scale MLO.
+The main contributions of this paper are as follows: \begin{enumerate}[leftmargin=*] \item We develop an efficient automatic differentiation technique for MLO based on a novel interpretation of MLO as a special type of dataflow graph (Section~\ref{sec:autodiff_mlo}).
+In detail, gradient calculation for each optimization problem is automatically carried out by iteratively multiplying best-response Jacobians (defined in Section~\ref{sec:background}) through the chain rule while reverse-traversing specific paths of this dataflow graph.
+This reverse-traversing procedure is crucial for efficiency, as it reduces the computational complexity of our automatic differentiation technique from $\mathcal{O}(d^3)$ to $\mathcal{O}(d^2)$, where $d$ is the dimension of the largest optimization problem in the MLO program.

-\item We develop a software library for MLO, \textsc{Betty}, built upon the aforementioned automatic differentiation technique (Section~\ref{sec:software_design}).
-In particular, \textsc{Betty} provides two Python classes, \texttt{Problem} and \texttt{Engine}, with which users can respectively define optimization problems and the hierarchical dependency of a MLO program.
-Such a design abstracts away the complicated internal mechanism of automatic differentiation behind the API, allowing users without mathematical and programming expertise to easily write MLO code in a modular and maintainable fashion.
-The architecture of \textsc{Betty} is shown in Figure~\ref{fig:diagram}.
+\item We introduce a software library for MLO, \textsc{Betty}, built upon the above automatic differentiation technique.
+Our software design (Section~\ref{sec:software_design}), motivated by the dataflow graph interpretation, provides two major benefits: (1) it allows for incorporating various systems support, such as mixed-precision and data-parallel training, for large-scale MLO, and (2) it facilitates implementation of MLO programs of arbitrary complexity while allowing a modular interface for diverse algorithmic and systems design choices.
+The overall software architecture of \textsc{Betty} is presented in Figure~\ref{fig:diagram}.